 Doctors prescribe potassium phosphate primarily to treat a phosphate deficiency, also known as hypophosphatemia.
 A low phosphate level can develop due to a variety of medical conditions, such as prolonged malnutrition, severe burns, vitamin D deficiency, alcoholism, electrolyte imbalances, certain hereditary disorders and underactive thyroid disease (hypothyroidism).

 Potassium phosphate is sometimes prescribed to help prevent the formation of calcium kidney stones in people with a history of developing these, according to the Cleveland Clinic.

 Be sure to tell your doctor about all prescriptions and over-the-counter medications and supplements you take because potassium phosphate can interact with some substances, potentially causing serious side effects.

-Phosphate food additives, including potassium phosphate, can contribute to the accumulation of excess phosphate in the body, or hyperphosphatemia.
+Phosphate food additives, including potassium phosphate, can contribute to the accumulation of excess phosphate in the body, aka hyperphosphatemia.
 This most commonly occurs in people with kidney disease because reduced kidney function impairs their ability to excrete excess phosphate in the urine.

 Phosphate additives are particularly problematic because they are more readily absorbed from the digestive system into the bloodstream than naturally occurring phosphorus in foods.
-According to a September 2016 Journal of Renal Nutrition study, the intestinal absorption rate for naturally-occurring phosphorus in food is 40 to 60 percent compared to a 90 percent rate for phosphate food additives.
+The intestinal absorption rate for naturally-occurring phosphorus in food is 40 to 60 percent compared to a 90 percent rate for phosphate food additives, according to a September 2016 Journal of Renal Nutrition study.